AnyFetch/developers.anyfetch.com/index.md

 ---
-title: anyFetch API documentation
+title: AnyFetch API documentation
-subtitle: Introducing anyFetch.
+subtitle: Introducing AnyFetch.
 layout: doc
 ---

 > If you have any problems or requests please contact [support](mailto:support@anyfetch.com).
 >
 > Note this documentation is still a work in progress.
 Don't hesitate to contact us with feedbacks or question, we're delighted to help.

-anyFetch concepts
+AnyFetch concepts
 ----------------
-anyFetch aggregates documents from multiples sources (so-called *providers*).
+AnyFetch aggregates documents from multiples sources (so-called *providers*).
 Data is then enhanced using *hydraters*, and made searchable through the *frontend* API.

 ![anyFetch workflow](/images/workflow.png)

 ### Providers and hydraters
-Providers retrieve raw data and send it to anyFetch.
+Providers retrieve raw data and send it to AnyFetch.
 Hydraters transform and improve this raw data.

-An example workflow could start with a provider extracting data from Dropbox, and sending it to anyFetch.
+An example workflow could start with a provider extracting data from Dropbox, and sending it to AnyFetch.

-anyFetch would then redispatch documents to the hydration servers.
+AnyFetch would then redispatch documents to the hydration servers.
 Hydraters extract metadata from documents.

 A dependency graph indicates which hydraters are available for a given document.
 Every time some hydrater finishes its task, a new hydration round is started with new hydraters.

 As an example, in the default setup, we use [plaintext.hydrater](https://github.com/AnyFetch/plaintext.hydrater.anyfetch.com) to read basic information about the document (is it a text document? an image?) and extract metadata.
-Then, depending on the returned metadata, anyFetch will send the document along with this new metadata to other hydraters.
+Then, depending on the returned metadata, AnyFetch will send the document along with this new metadata to other hydraters.
 If it is an image, we would then apply [ocr.hydrater](https://github.com/AnyFetch/ocr.hydrater.anyfetch.com), if it is an Office document we would apply [office.hydrater](https://github.com/AnyFetch/office.hydrater.anyfetch.com), and so on.
 Once all available hydraters have yielded their results, the document is indexed and made available for search.

 > Get more details regarding the use of a [provider](/guides/using/provider.html) or an [hydrater](/guideS/using/hydrater.html).